-Not hydrating enough is a common running mistake; most runners are not aware of their hydration needs.
-Sweat rate differs for every individual and so does the hydration requirement.
+Not hydrating enough is a common beginner running mistake.
+In fact, most runners are not aware of their hydration needs.
+The sweat rate differs for every individual and so does the hydration requirement.
 More often than not, on waking up for a morning run, you may be already dehydrated.

 If you are sweating a lot due to hot and humid weather, you need additional fluid intake.
-Don’t forget to rehydrate on finishing your run.
+Don’t forget to rehydrate after finishing your run.